 Timestamp handling

 The timestamp is an integral component of an event that underlies all observability analysis.
 In most cases, Imply Lumi automatically detects and stores the timestamp from an incoming event.
-In other cases, you might need to configure a pipeline in Lumi to parse the timestamp from the raw event message.
+If the timestamp assignment is incorrect or you want to use other values, you can manually assign the event timestamp.
+If Lumi can't detect the timestamp, it assigns the time at which it received the event.

 Timestamp detection